 Yet, the divert will only be applicable for some months only.
 There will be regular Lukla flights from Kathmandu during Winter and Monsoon.
 Winter(December to February) and Monsoon(June to August) are quieter times to visit Everest Region than Autumn and Spring.
 There is no need for 30 flights daily to Everest Region in low times like in high times.
 Hence, the divert to Ramechap applies only to Autumn and Spring.
 At other times, you can fly to Lukla straight from Kathmandu.

-Why is Ramechhap Airport the best alternative to Kathmandu Airport for Lukla Flights?
+Why is Ramechhap Manthali Airport the best alternative to Kathmandu Airport for Lukla Flights?

 Firstly, the air duration of Lukla flight from Ramechap is just 12 minutes.
 The Kathmandu-Lukla flight takes around 25 to 30 minutes.
 So it is a quicker option.
 Secondly, we can reach Ramechhap Airport in just 4 to 5 hours of a scenic drive.
 The drive duration to get to Ramechap is shorter.

-Why are Lukla flights being diverted to Ramechhap Airport?
+Why are Lukla flights being diverted to Manthali Airport Ramechhap?

 CAAN took this decision solely to lower the traffic at Tribhuvan Airport(Kathmandu), an international airport.
 In peak seasons like Autumn and Spring, Nepal is full of tourists.
 During peak seasons, around 30 flights to Lukla from Tribhuvan Airport are too routine.
 That is only for the Everest Region.
 What are the numbers for other places?
 Just wonder.